 Another piece of advice to all off-roaders is always to carry some type of protection and precautionary gear when going off-road.
 There are various off-road emergency gear kits available on Amazon.com, and here is a link if you would like to take a look.
 It’s always best to ensure the safety of yourself and any passengers when going out on fun, outdoor adventures in your lifted, nature-conquering Cherokee.

-5 Best Infant Car Seats for Jeep Grand Cherokees and Cherokees
+5 Top Infant Car Seats for Jeep Grand Cherokees and Cherokees

-4 Best Roof Racks for the Jeep Cherokee Trailhawk
+4 Best Roof Rack Options for the Jeep Cherokee Trailhawk